Why is Health Screening Important for Everyone?

 Colorectal cancer

-Faecal Immunochemical Test (to test for blood in stools)
+Faecal Immunochemical Test (to test for blood in stools) OR

 Additional Tests for Women